Updated: March 14th, 2021

 Yes, you’ll be sleeping while you use the CPAP machine, but you have to be able to fall asleep in the first place.
 And, anyone you share a bed with will certainly appreciate a CPAP machine with a low noise level.
 You can find the noise rating in the specifications section for any CPAP machine, and the magic number you’ll want to keep in mind is 30.

 Any unit rated at 30 dB or lower operates at what is generally referred to as a “whisper-level”.
-Here’s some tips to keep in mind when evaluating noise:
+Here are some tips to keep in mind when evaluating noise:

 - Even just a few decibels above the 30 mark can indicate a noisy machine.